icann/icann-rdap/README.md

 Pre-built binaries are available for most mainstream systems: x86_64 and Arm 64bit for Linux GNU systems, x86_64 and Arm 64bit macOS, and x86_64 for Windows.
 You may find the pre-built binaries on the [Releases](https://github.com/icann/icann-rdap/releases) page.

+For non-Ubuntu Linux, compiling from source (which is easy) is recommended to avoid issues with dynamic linking to OpenSSL.

 ### Compiling from Source